Check the item, not the symbol

 While this looks like the common recycling symbol, it doesn’t mean the product is recyclable.
 This symbol is the plastics identification code and is used by those who process the products to identify what type of plastic it is and separate it from other types for recycling.

-If you’re unsure of how to dispose of a plastic bottle or container, check with your council or use our item lookup tool to see if the product can go in your recycling bin or if it needs to be dropped off somewhere else.
+If you’re unsure of how to dispose of a plastic bottle or container, check the waste and recycling advice for your local council area or use our item lookup tool to see if the product can go in your recycling bin or if it needs to be dropped off somewhere else.